-- Moving our body

-- Understanding movement

-- Learning through movement
+- Understanding movement - Learning through movement

-Physical Education Health Education

-Game Performance 50% Investigation 45%

-Game Skills 50% Response 55%
+Game Performance 50% Investigation 45% Game Skills 50% Response 55%

 YEAR 7 AND 8 HEALTH EDUCATION

 At Emmanuel Year 7 and 8 students take one period of Health per week.

 At Standard, students identify strategies to promote their own and others' health, safety and wellbeing in different situations and across different environments.
 Students identify the health and social benefits of physical activity and associate the importance of physical activity as a preventive health strategy.